boost-ext/di/doc/tutorial.md

 }
 ```

-And full example!
+And the full example!
 ![CPP](https://raw.githubusercontent.com/boost-ext/di/cpp14/example/tutorial/basic_first_steps_with_template_bindings.cpp)

 Great, but my code is more dynamic than that!
-I mean that I want to choose `gui_view` or `text_view` at runtime.
+What if I want to choose between `gui_view` and `text_view` at runtime?
 `[Boost].DI` can handle that too!

 ```cpp